Amazing Race Suomi season 2

 This is the second season of Amazing Race Suomi (Amazing Race Finland), a Finnish reality competition show based on the American series The Amazing Race.
 Hosted by Heikki Paasonen, it features eleven teams of two, each with a pre-existing relationship and including at least one celebrity contestant, competing in a race around Central Europe and Latin America to win €30,000.
-This season visited three continents and travelled over 20000 km during twelve legs.
+This season visited three continents and six countries and travelled over 20000 km during twelve legs.
 Starting in Vantaa, racers travelled through Poland, Romania, Colombia, Panama and Costa Rica before returning to Finland and finishing in Helsinki.
 The Express Pass was introduced as a new twist for this season.
 The season premiered on 5 October 2024 on Nelonen and concluded on 21 December 2024.

 Childhood friends Metti Forssell and Hanna Launonen won this season, while actress Mimosa Willamo and her father Patrick "Pati" Willamo finished in second place, and brothers Elias Aalto and Matias Pietilä finished in third place.

 Production

 Development and filming

 The second season began outside the Heureka science center in Vantaa.

 On 21 May 2024, Nelonen announced that Amazing Race Suomi was renewed for a second season.
 The channel announced that the celebrity contestants will travel approximately the same distance by airplanes as they did in the first season (roughly 20,000 kilometres or 12,000 miles), to minimize the amount of carbon emissions produced during filming.
 Like the previous season, this season was hosted by Heikki Paasonen and feature pairs of two competing for the prize of €30,000.

 Production of this season began on 22 May 2024 in the city of Vantaa at the Heureka science center with the eleven celebrity pairs competing on this season also revealed.
 The season saw a new "gamechanger" element.
 The winners of the first leg earned themselves an Express Pass (Express–Passi), that can be used to skip one of the many future tasks.
 On 14 June, many of the contestants of the season returned from social media breaks after production of this finished.
+The Speed Bump (Hidaste) was now patched as a mandatory obstacle for each team finishing last on every non-eliminating leg.